xalfonso/res_java/README.md

    2. Tips:
 5. java-caos
    1. Main Dependencies:
    2. Tips: Some tests basic Lambda and Stream.
-For the first conference in krugle
+For the first conference in krugle, Example of use of class.isAssignableFrom
 7. java-hemera
    1. Main Dependencies:
    2. Tips: Java Annotations Preprocessor